The Coincidence (it is just that) of Nabokov's Ape and Kubrick's Monkey

 The first little throb of Lolita went through me late in 1939 or early in 1940, in Paris ...somehow prompted by a newspaper story about an ape in the Jardin des Plantes, who, after months of coaxing by a scientist, produced the first drawing ever charcoaled by an animal: this sketch showed the bars of the poor creature's cage.

-What makes the above letters something to be taken into consideration is that on the opposite page of the first letter in that 5 December 1949 issue was a letter from Nabokov.
+What makes the above letters something to be taken into consideration is that on the opposite page of the letter in that 5 December 1949 issue was a letter from Nabokov.

 Sirs: It may interest you to learn that the butterfly wings in the third panel of the Bosch triptych belong to a female of the common European species now known as Maniola jurtina, which Linaeus described some 250 years after Bosch knocked it down with his cap in a Flemish meadow to place it in his hell.
 Vladimir Nabokov

 The head spins.
-There are multiple things of interest going on here in relationship to Lolita, some of which I discuss further on my website, but in this excerpt I'm going to keep as the point of focus Nabokov's interest in the caged ape picturing the bars of its cage, and the coincidence of Kubrick having made, in 1946, photographs from the supposed point of view of a monkey viewing people outside its cage.
+There are multiple things of interest going on here in relationship to Lolita, some of which I discuss further in my analysis, but in this excerpt I'm going to keep as the point of focus Nabokov's interest in the caged ape picturing the bars of its cage, and the coincidence of Kubrick having made, in 1946, photographs from the supposed point of view of a monkey viewing people outside its cage.